JaxkDev/koth/README.md

 If the arena meets all the above you can join using `/koth join <arena name>`

 ### Starting a game
-The game will start the pregame - counter when the minimum amount of players has joined.
+The game will start the pregame counter when the minimum amount of players has joined. or if auto-start is disabled in config you can type `/koth forcestart` or `/koth start`

-(In future you can force start)

 ### Leaving a game
-As of Beta2 you can only leave by Leaving the server or using `/koth leave`
+You can leave a game by using the command `/koth leave` or quiting the game.

 ### Winning a game
 **NOTICE: THIS IS PLANNED TO CHANGE IN BETA4/5**